Bitbucket Secret Scanning (Step-by-Step)

 Before you start, you need to be using a Bitbucket data center or Bitbucket server.
 The steps and images you see are from a Bitbucket server instance.

-Soteri's Security for Bitbucket is available on the Atlassian Marketplace, and you need to install it to begin using it.
-You can download the scanner and try it for free or pay for licensing upfront.
-Click the “Installation” tab for instructions on how to install Soteri's Security for Bitbucket.
+Soteri's Security for Bitbucket is available on the Atlassian Marketplace, and you need to install it to begin your secret scanning.
+You can download and try the scanner for free or pay for licensing upfront.
+Click the "Installation" tab for instructions on how to install Soteri's Security for Bitbucket.

 The next steps assume you’ve installed the product successfully, but you can contact support if you need help or have any questions.

-After installing Soteri's app, you can get to your dashboard at any time from Bitbucket using the lock icon in the top-right corner of the dashboard.
-All the steps you’ll see below start from the main app dashboard accessible by clicking the lock icon.
+After installing Soteri's app, you can get to your dashboard anytime from Bitbucket using the lock icon in the top-right corner of the dashboard.
+All the steps below start from the main app dashboard and are accessible by clicking the lock icon.

 Engineers at Soteri built the product to support security for development projects out-of-the-box, so most organizations will find that default settings are sufficient for effectively scanning their Git repositories for sensitive information.
 If developers and security teams need more flexibility with controls and configurations, Soteri supports their unique use cases by offering custom rules integration.